google/WebFundamentals/src/content/en/updates/2017/06/supercharged-codesplit.md

 [babylon](https://github.com/babel/babylon)) that turns the code into a so-called “Abstrac Syntax Tree” (AST).
 Once the AST has been generated, a series of plugins analyze and mangle the AST.

-Note: I am not very experiences with Babel.
+Note: I am not very experienced with Babel.
 The plugins I built work, but they are probably neither efficient nor idiomatically babel.
 For a more in-depth guide to authoring Babel plugins, I recommend the [Babel Handbook](https://github.com/thejameskyle/babel-handbook).